rmnavr/wy/README.md

         ~ x             |       ~ x
         ~@ x            |       ~@ x)
                         |
-                        |   ; this is obviously meaningless hy code,
+                        |   ; this is obviously incorrect hy code,
-                        |   ; but it shows how wy syntax works
+                        |   ; but it shows how wy2hy works
 ```

 Also, when line starts with literal bracket (or any macro-bracket), continuator `\` is also not needed: